Why Can’t I Create New Notes in Evernote?

 • How Can I Upgrade My Account from the Free Plan?

-Upgrading to a paid plan unlocks more features and gives you higher limits, such as unlimited notebooks and up to 150,000 notes.
+Upgrading to a paid plan unlocks more features and gives you higher limits.
 To upgrade:

 2. Choose a subscription plan that suits your needs.